CSE232-MSU/CSE232/Labs/lab01.md

 **Note**: on most systems, running `cd` with no arguments also takes you to the home folder.

-Sometimes you want to go the the parent folder of your working directory.
+Sometimes you want to go the parent folder of your working directory.
 In the example above, we moved from the folder "lab01_new_horizons" to its subfolder "lab01".
 Trying to get back by running...

 ```bash
 cd lab01_new_horizons